Usability testing: Usability Labs

 Usability labs, in contrast to field testing or remote testing, are spaces designed specifically for conducting usability testing.
 They provide conditions conducive to testing through access to resources, testing equipment, and a dedicated space which can be formatted and upgraded according to the specifications of the usability test.
 A typical usability lab often includes a desk, chair, and computer, along with any additional elements specific to the test.

 Methods

 Setting up a usability test involves carefully creating a scenario, or a realistic situation, wherein the person performs a list of tasks using the product being tested while observers watch and take notes (dynamic verification).
-Several other test instruments such as scripted instructions, paper prototypes, and pre- and post-test questionnaires are also used to gather feedback on the product being tested (static verification).
+Usability testing follows a structured process that allows researchers to observe how users interact with a product while performing tasks.
+In addition to direct observation, researcher may use several other test instruments such as scripted instructions, paper prototypes, and pre- and post-test questionnaires are also used to gather feedback on the product being tested (static verification).
 For example, to test the attachment function of an e-mail program, a scenario would describe a situation where a person needs to send an e-mail attachment, and asking them to undertake this task.
 The aim is to observe how people function in a realistic manner, so that developers can identify the problem areas and fix them.
 Techniques popularly used to gather data during a usability test include think aloud protocol, co-discovery learning and eye tracking.